 The Chart View displays a graph showing Bullish Momentum as green bars (highest standard deviation), followed by Bearish Momentum as red bars (lowest standard deviation).
 Click on any Commodity Name to view the quote for that commodity.
 Hover over any of the green or red bars to view the Last, Change, High, Low prices, plus last trade time.

 About Standard Deviation

 Price movement on the Price Surprises page is defined in terms of the number standard deviations a contract has moved in the latest trading session.
-Defining price movement in terms of standard deviations is preferable to using percentage change because using standard deviations puts all the commodities on a level playing field.
-There are categories of commodities that are typically more volatile and have larger percentage price changes than other commodities.
-If we used percentage change to define price movement, then high-volatility commodities would always dominate the Price Surprises list and we would miss lower-volatility commodities that might have an unusually large movement on a particular day.
+Defining price movement in terms of standard deviations is preferable to using percentage change because using standard deviations puts all the forex contracts on a level playing field.
+There are categories of currencies that are typically more volatile and have larger percentage price changes than others.
+If we used percentage change to define price movement, then high-volatility forex contracts would always dominate the Price Surprises list and we would miss lower-volatility forex contracts that might have an unusually large movement on a particular day.

 In order to calculate the number of standard deviations that a contract moves in the latest session, we use the following formula:

 Today's price movement in terms of number of 20-day standard deviations = ln (latest close/previous close) / ((20-day historical volatility/100)/square root of 252))